DaveH355/clustered-shading/README.md

 > [!TIP]
 > If you are viewing this in dark mode on GitHub, I recommend trying out light mode high contrast for easier reading.
-> Text can appear blurry in dark mode.
+> Text can appear blurry to the eye in dark mode.

 ## Step 1: Splitting the view frustum into clusters